brunoamaral/ai-hed-website/content/resources/training-materials-for-teachers/guidelines/index.md

 | **Game-based Learning (GBL)** | AI can take roles in game-based learning as: <br> - Game co-developer. <br> - Game character. <br> - Teammate. <br> - Consultant for game strategy. <br> - Referee. |
 | **Critical Thinking** | AI requires critical evaluation due to potential inaccuracies.
 AI can: <br> - Encourage students to verify factual accuracy. <br> - Support reflections on AI-generated outputs. <br> - Foster awareness of AI’s influence on perceptions and work processes. |

-*Table: Didactic scenarios of teaching with AI*
+*Table 1: Didactic scenarios of teaching with AI*

 ## 5.3 Anticipating potential implications of AI for your course